mikaells/RibDif/README.md

     ani/ # files generated from pyani

-The tree files can be used in any treeviewer or R. The CLC-csv file is formatted for CLC, but is just a table and can be used for other treeviewers supporting annotation.
+The tree files can be used in any treeviewer or R. The meta.csv file is formatted for CLC, but is just a table and can be used for other treeviewers supporting annotation.